joshbegley/nyt-latest/README.md

 `Nuno Espirito Santo was grateful to Mads Hermansen after the goalkeeper helped his side pick up three crucial points at Fulham`\
 https://nytimes.com/athletic/7087345/2026/03/05/west-ham-mads-hermansen-nuno-relegation-battle/

-**Aston Villa's structure, cohesion and confidence has deserted them.
+**Aston Villa's structure, cohesion and confidence have deserted them.
 They look ragged**\
 `Unai Emery has previously had a clear strategy but his team look muddled at the moment.
 Their dip has come at a bad time`\
 https://nytimes.com/athletic/7088140/2026/03/05/aston-villa-emery-chelsea/